 analysis_options.yaml for my personal projects.

 I might change a few settings as things evolve.
-One rule I found myself disliking recently and
+One rule I found myself disliking and disabling, is the

-The good thing is you can certainly change your mind about a rule’s usefulness or add more as you need, well at least in your personal projects.
+sort_constructors_first rule.
+The good thing is you can certainly change your mind about a rule’s usefulness or add more as you need, at least in your personal projects.

 The above is also an example of the documentation style I use for all lint rules that I turned OFF.
-Yes it is verbose, but now I can find my past reasoning for the choice I made.
-I can also find references to what others have chosen as their lint preference for each rule that I do not use.
+Yes, it is verbose, but now I can find my past reasoning for the choice I made.
+I can also directly see references to what others have chosen as their lint preference for each rule that I do not use.

 What About Using a Third Party Linting Package?

 If you want to use a third party linting package, you can do so.
 There are many 3rd party packages that define linting rules for you.
 There is nothing wrong with using 3rd party linting packages if they fit your needs.
 Using a ready-made linting package may be the right choice for you, especially if you are not interested in getting to know the rules yourself and follow-up on new rules that are added by the Dart team occasionally, then please do use a package.

 For my personal projects, I prefer the clarity of enabling all rules in one file, and then disabling the ones that do not fit my use case and preferences.
 Earlier, I started with a package too, but I noticed that when I needed or wanted to modify a few rules.
 I then ended up with enabling or disabling rules in relation to used package settings.
 This got a bit messy to keep track of.
 Eventually it felt cleaner to just turn everything ON, and then just have OFF definitions in my